nagasudhirpulla/taming_python/blog/skills/matplotlib_multiple_subplots.md

 ```

-Please take time to refer to this [official guide](https://matplotlib.org/3.1.0/tutorials/intermediate/gridspec.html) on creating matplotlib layouts with subplots
+Please take time to refer to this [official guide](https://matplotlib.org/3.1.0/tutorials/intermediate/gridspec.html) on creating matplotlib layouts with subplots for detailed and in depth explanation covering many

 <hr/>